craftingcity/The-Known-World/Game Notes/NPCs/High Power/Guild Employee NPCs/Guilded Wizard NPCs/The Wizard In Blue.md

 The Wizard in Blue appears where they are needed.
 They most often spend time in bars and taverns monitoring local magical usage.

 ## Statistics
-In the time around [[The Assault of the Giant Dissenters]], Nicolas is chronologically about **REDACTED**, and has the magical power of a 21st level spellcaster.
+In the time around [[The Assault of the Giant Dissenters]], Blue is chronologically about **REDACTED**, and has the magical power of a 21st level spellcaster.